dylandilu/Panlex-Lexicon-Extractor/README.md

 # Panlex-Lexicon-Extractor
-The Lexicon Extractor can extract bilingual lexicon for any pair of languages that are included in [Panlex](https://panlex.org/)
+The script is a tool to extract bilingual lexicon for pair of languages from the [Panlex Database](https://db.panlex.org/) released by [Panlex](https://panlex.org/).
 # Extracted Lexicons ({target}-English)

 # Usage